Teasotea/BioNER-and-RD/README.md

-# Token Classification for Bio Articles
+# Token Classification and Relation Detection
 Token Classification for Bio Articles